SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 Risk: Boot-Level Malware

-Malware can attempt to load before the operating system starts.
+Malware can attempt to load before the operating system is started.

 Mitigation: Enable Secure Boot to block untrusted startup code.